If, as I’d advise, you’ve chosen your portrait photographer based on examples of their work and/or recommendation.

 Hats, scarfs, headbands, jewellery, sunglasses….

-…or anything else you may usually add to your outfit can really add a dimension to the finished photographs.
+…or anything else you may usually add to your outfit can really add life to the photo-shoot and an extra dimension to the finished photographs.

 From posing directly with accessory to using them to subtlety add an element to your outfit, accessories are a great way to add variety to your shots without having to do a full outfit change.